kcotugno/OpenARLog/README.md

 OpenARLog.Data: This project contains the library for handling the data internally and interfacing with the SQLite database.

 These are still in their early development.
-The UI is unusable, Data is only partially developed.
-Work will be focused on finishing the back end before the UI will be completed.
+Both the UI and data management are partially implemented.

 #Dependencies